UKPLab/awesome-misleading-visualizations/README.md

   _Xingyu Lan, Yu Liu_.
 January 2025. <img src='https://img.shields.io/badge/TVCG-2024-green'>

-## Automated fact-checking with charts
+## Automated fact-checking with visualizations

-Some works have explored scenarios where the charts are not deceiving.
+Some works have explored scenarios where the visualizations are not deceiving.
 Instead, they are used as reliable evidence to detect false claims with automated fact-checking systems.

 - [__Reading and Reasoning over Chart Images for Evidence-based Automated Fact-Checking__](https://aclanthology.org/2023.findings-eacl.30/)